 Because propane autogas vehicles start up immediately, heat is also supplied to cabs much faster than in a diesel vehicle, eliminating the expense of auxiliary heaters.
 This allows drivers to focus on the road and the day ahead, rather than regretting not bringing a heavier coat.
 Drivers and students have a more comfortable ride.
 This can contribute to increased driver retention and greater overall job satisfaction with drivers.

 School buses powered by propane also provide a healthier environment for drivers and students, without having to breathe harmful diesel emissions.
-Diesel emissions are known aggravators of asthma and other breathing issues and have been identified as a carcinogenic.
+Diesel emissions are known aggravators of asthma and other breathing issues and have been identified as carcinogenic.
 There’s a better way.
 Propane reduces NOx and greenhouse gas emissions compared with diesel and gasoline, resulting in safer and healthier communities.

 Lastly, propane buses operate noticeably quieter than diesel models, allowing drivers to better focus on their passengers and the road.
 Standard safety features designed into propane bus fuel systems provide added peace of mind for everyone.